oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 6. Insert the current item of the loop into the output set in the order of $A$.
 7. Continue the loop.

-For example, if the input set consists of non-transient entities and the datastore contains an index ordered by the second parameter and then the entity-id, a service may implement this algorithm with $A=B$ ordered like this index.
+For example, if the input set consists of non-transient entities and the datastore contains an index ordered by the second parameter and then the entity id, a service may implement this algorithm with $A=B$ ordered like this index.

 The order of the output set can be influenced with a subsequent [`orderby`](#Transformationorderby) transformation.